wwong4374/rewards-points/README.md

 ### Points Balance

 Finally, let's see each payer's point balances.
-Create a `GET` request to `http://localhost:1234/points/balance`.
-Add a parameter with a key of `payer` and value of `DANNON`:
+Create a `GET` request to `http://localhost:1234/points/balance`:
 ![getPointsBalance](./assets/getPointsBalance.png?raw=true)

 Click send.
 The server will respond with an array of each payer's current point balances: